ThomasClifton/CasinoSim/README.md

 ### Blackjack
 In Blackjack, the object of the game is to get closer to 21 than the dealer without going over 21.
 If a hand goes over 21, it is called a “bust” or “break” and the wager is lost.
 Jacks, queens, and kings all count as 10.
 An ace can be played as a one or an 11.
 All other cards are played at face value.

+### Bomb Game
+In the bomb game, there is a 5x5 grid.
+At the beginning of the game, you choose how many mines you want in play.
+1-24 mines can be selected across 25 times.
+The mines are gems are placed at random.
+You click on the tiles to reveal either a bomb or a gem.
+Every gem revealed increases your multiplier, but a bomb will end your game.

 ## License
 This project is licensed under the MIT License.
 See LICENSE for details.